This month Status Transportation celebrates Status Truck & Trailer Repair’s first anniversary! We would like to share a story of success!

 With 80,000 pounds of combined weight with your trailer, you need to be sure you will be able to stop quickly when required.
 Performing a thorough brake inspection will help you to detect any anomalies.
-As part of your pre-trip inspection make sure your slack adjusters do not move more than an inch, check your low-pressure warning light works and also verify the status of the air compressor belt.
+As part of your pre-trip inspection, Status Transportation recommends you make sure your slack adjusters do not move more than an inch, check your low-pressure warning light works and also verify the status of the air compressor belt.

 Take care of any adjustment issues when required for your safety and the safety of others sharing the road.